jmanthony3/Archimedes/docs/research/materials-science.md

 |:--:|
 |  |

-- Left: single crystal with near perfect crystal structure.
+- Left: #single-crystal with near perfect crystal structure.
 - Middle: multiple crystals to refract light at different angles.
 - Right: many crystals and #voids #pores.
 - All made with different manufacturing methods.
 If a certain, in-service life performance property is needed, a certain structure of the material is required, which dictates the manufacturing method required to deliver that structure.

 ### Why Study?
 - Often necessary to compromise on which properties for which to select that material for its performance.
 Not exclusive to that material's properties, but includes its cost as well.

 ### Classification of Materials
 Normally, three brackets of materials: